r0man/eca/docs/models.md

 Most third-party providers use the `openai-chat` API for compatibility with existing tools and libraries.

-## Providers quick setup
+## Providers examples

 === "Github Copilot"

     1. Login to Github copilot via the chat command `/login github-copilot`.
-    2. Authenticate in Github with the given code.
+    2. Authenticate in Github in your browser with the given code.
     3. Type anything in the chat to continue and done!

     _Tip: check [Your Copilot plan](https://github.com/settings/copilot/features) to enable models to your account._